saurabh-ariyan/back-end-developer-interview-questions/gyan.md

    - This also means your forms might give validation error as they don't get all the data to post.
    - But you should not get any 5xx errors.
    - Any processing you're doing on the db data, is not assuming the db data to be there in all cases.
+   - Do not limit this to the database defaults.
+If you're looking for an image and the image is not found, your system should not give a 5xx error but should generate the output with sensible defaults.
+Or give a handled error.

 -  Develop with dummy data, visibliy dummy data. *no accidents*
    - valid emails in the development db can recieve your development emails, accidently.